University College London

 In year two, new Units covered include Lifespan Development (Children, Young People and Older Adults), Health Psychology, Intellectual Disabilities, Statistics as well as a focus on Systemic approaches within Interventions.

-Trainees continue attending seminars started in year 1 and in year 2 they also take part in both Systemic and Psychodynamic seminars.
+Trainees continue attending seminars started in year 1 and in year 2, and they also take part in both Systemic and Psychodynamic seminars.

 Second year trainees have teaching on Wednesdays.
 On Fridays, teaching is alternated with Study / Research days.